crazy4pi314/crazy4pi314.github.io/posts/2023-01-30-conda-codespaces.md

   - conda
 ---

-I often use Conda enviroments when working on my Python projects, as it helps me manage dependancies for projects outside of just pure Python packages.
+I often use Conda environments when working on my Python projects, as it helps me manage dependencies for projects outside of just pure Python packages.
 In porting some of these projects to [Codespaces](https://github.com/features/codespaces) and [Dev Containers](https://containers.dev/), I have found some tricks to getting the fastest and most reliable experience with Conda and Codespaces.

-> _tl;dr_ Check out this [template repo](https://github.com/crazy4pi314/conda-devcontainer-demo) for a sample Dev Container that is fast and reduces codespace resource consumption.
+> _tl;dr_ Check out this [template repo](https://github.com/crazy4pi314/conda-devcontainer-demo) for a sample Dev Container that is fast and reduces Codespace resource consumption.

 ## Base image size matters

-When you start a Codespace on a project, it will try to use whatever Dev Container you have specified in your repo, else it will try to use a kitchen sink container.
+When you start a Codespace for a project, it will try to use whatever Dev Container you have specified in your repo, else it will try to use a kitchen sink container.
 That default kitchen sink is can be way too much and so if you will be working with Conda environments with an Anaconda or Miniconda [Dev Container template](https://containers.dev/templates) instead.

-- **Tip 1:** To use less of your Codespaces resources start with a smaller image like Miniconda or [miniforge](https://github.com/conda-forge/miniforge) and install only what you need.
+- **Tip 1:** To use less of your Codespaces resources start with a smaller image like Miniconda or [Miniforge](https://github.com/conda-forge/miniforge) and install only what you need.

 It is worth noting as well that if you use one of these template docker images or start with the same original docker image on the `FROM` line, the memory for those layers is pre-cached in Codespaces and seems to download faster.